Take a break and recharge with a coffee and a quick bite.

-Right opposite the Aiguille du Midi lift station, this tiny little café is popular with locals for their homemade flapjacks, “proper” bacon butties and freshly made sarnies.
-This winter Bluebird Café has expanded their menu to include breakfast burritos, burgers, pancakes and loads of other tasty breakfast and lunch options.
-They’re also one of the few cafés in town to offer soy milk or, for that matter, Irn Bru.
+Right opposite the Aiguille du Midi lift station, this tiny little café is popular with locals.
+Their menu includes loads of tasty breakfast and lunch options.
 Definitely worth popping in if you’re facing a long wait to get up the Aiguille du Midi.

 L’Atelier is a great choice for sunny afternoons when you can sit out on their large terrace in the centre of Chamonix and watch the world go by.
 They do a good range of various teas, infusions, coffees and hot chocolates as well as mezze platters, bagels and the curiosity that is the cronut (a cross between a croissant and a doughnut, in case you were wondering).